-- 1. the opponent itself relied on the document in the course of the proceedings; - 2. the opponent is obliged to hand the document over by a substantive law; or

-3. the document is qualified as a joint deed between the parties.
+- the opponent itself relied on the document in the course of the proceedings; - 2. the opponent is obliged to hand the document over by a substantive law; or - 3. the document is qualified as a joint deed between the parties.

-Joint deeds are documents created in the interest of the party requesting disclosure, documents that contain information regarding reciprocal rights and obligations between the parties, or any documents that are in fact written negotiations between the parties.
+Joint deeds are documents created in the interest of the party requesting disclosure, documents that contain information regarding reciprocal rights and obligations between the parties, and any documents that are, in fact, written negotiations between the parties.